lshpaner/eda_toolkit/docs/_sources/eda_plots.rst.txt

 Additionally, the stat parameter is set to ``"Count"`` to show the actual counts instead of densities.
-The rest of the parameters remain the same as in the previous example, with the plots arranged in a single row of four columns (``n_rows=1, n_cols=3``), a grid size of `14x4 inches`, and a bin count of `10`.
+The rest of the parameters remain the same as in the previous example, with the plots arranged in a single row of four columns (``n_rows=1, n_cols=3``), a subplot grid size of `14x4 inches`, and a bin count of `10`.
 This setup focuses on visualizing the raw counts in the dataset using orange-colored histograms.

 .. code-block:: python